rakus/extensible-maven-completion/README.md

 4. Start a new shell (or source `.maven-completion.bash`)

-In step 3 the script `bin/mvn-comp-create-all-plugins.sh` scans scan the local repository (`~/.m2/repository` or whatever is configured in `~/.m2/settings.xml`) for all JARs that are named like a maven-plugin and will generate a completion-plugin for it.
+In step 3 the script `bin/mvn-comp-create-all-plugins.sh` scans the local repository for all JARs that are named like a maven-plugin and will generate a completion-plugin for it.
 The completion-plugins are stored in the directory `$HOME/.mvn-completion.d`.

-The script might issue error messages for JARs that seems to be a plugin by name but isn't one.
+The script might issue error messages for JARs that seems to be a plugin by name but isn't one or plugins without goals (yes, this is possible).
 Just ignore them.

 See [Completion-Plugins](#completion-plugins) below for details.

 ## Features

+### Configuration

+Then maven completion can be configured with two options

+#### `mvn_completion_no_parsing`

+If the environment variable `mvn_completion_no_parsing` is set to any non-empty value, parsing the POMs is disabled all together.
+This is useful on machines with slow file IO (maybe due to a virus scanner monitoring all file operations) or very large code bases.

+#### `mvn_completion_parser`

+This options gives a hint which parser to use for parsing the POMs.
+See "Parser Selection" below.

 ### Parsing Profiles